Superengine: Intermittent Lies

 Released as a single in May 2007, "Intermittent Lies" received local and national airplay in Perth and Australia including RTRFM and Triple J. Zan Rowe's 'Morning's with Zan' on Triple J chose "Intermittent Lies" as the 'Catch of the Day'.
 "The western state keeps producing top notch pop, from the likes of The Panda Band and Institut Polaire (to name but two).
 New band on the scene Superengine have just released a great sunny single too, filled with harmony and light and a rollicking backbeat.
 "Intermittent Lies" is a good sign of things to come, and is my catch of the day today."

 "Intermittent Lies" was added to Triple J rotation only two weeks after its release.

 Shadows Meet

 The product of nearly a year of studio time (November 2006 to July 2007) at Bold Park Recording studios in Leederville, Shadows Meet was released at the end of August 2007 through QStik Records with MGM Distribution.
 Shadows Meet is Superengine's first full-length album.

 2008 Australia Tour

-Superengine recently completed an Australian tour in early April 2008 - briefly visiting Adelaide, Melbourne, Brisbane and Sydney.
+Superengine completed an Australian tour in early April 2008 - briefly visiting Adelaide, Melbourne, Brisbane and Sydney.